gudiseva/stackedit/OTA-Ignite/Session 7 - Boring Exciting.md

 ### In case of a Reversal Pattern
 - Proximal line is drawn at the very highest candle body in the base
 - Distal line is drawn at the very lowest Price of the entire Drop-Base-Rally

-### In case of a Reversal Pattern
+### In case of a Continuous Pattern
+- Proximal line is drawn at the very highest candle body in the base
-- Distal line is drwan at the very lowest Price of the Ba
+- Distal line is drawn at the very lowest Price of the Base-Rally (move out)
+- Ignore the Leg-In Candle
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMTg5NjMwMjIsMjEzOTY2OTA5MCwtNz
-ExNzkzNTU4LC05Nzk5ODg4MjJdfQ==
+eyJoaXN0b3J5IjpbMTU0MjEyMzA2MiwyMTM5NjY5MDkwLC03MT
+E3OTM1NTgsLTk3OTk4ODgyMl19
 -->